How to get a student loan refund if you paid during pandemic

 Borrowers who hold eligible federal student loans and have made voluntary payments since March 13, 2020, can get a refund, according to the Department of Education.

-For some people, that refund will be automatic.
-You can get a refund without applying if your payments brought your loan balance below the maximum debt relief amount: $10,000 for all borrowers, and $20,000 for Pell Grant recipients.
+You will get an automatic refund after you apply for forgiveness if your payments during the pandemic brought your loan balance below the maximum debt relief amount: $10,000 for all borrowers, and $20,000 for Pell Grant recipients.
 Borrowers can check their balance in their studentaid.gov account.

-For example, if a borrower paid $100 a month for 10 months of the pandemic and their balance is now $8,000, that $1,000 will automatically be refunded.
-Then they can apply to get the rest of their debt forgiven.
+For example, if a borrower paid $100 a month for 10 months of the pandemic and their balance is now $8,000, they can apply for forgiveness and get $8,000 canceled, plus a refund of $1,000.
+That borrower does not need to apply separately for a refund.

-But if a borrower paid throughout the pandemic and still owes $14,000, they won’t get an automatic refund.
-They can, however, apply to have $10,000 of that debt erased.
+If a borrower paid throughout the pandemic and still owes $14,000, they won’t get an automatic refund.
+They can, however, apply to have $10,000 of the remaining debt erased.

-Another group of people that has to apply for a refund is those who completely paid off their loan balance during the pandemic.
-If that’s you, you’re eligible for loan forgiveness, but you’ll have to request a refund prior to applying for debt relief.
-Borrowers should confirm their eligibility for the loan forgiveness program prior to requesting a refund.
+People who have to apply separately for a refund are those who completely paid off their loan balance during the pandemic.
+If that’s you, and you’re eligible for loan forgiveness, you’ll have to request a refund prior to applying for debt relief.
+Borrowers should confirm their eligibility for the loan forgiveness program before requesting a refund.

 For example, if a borrower had $5,000 in debt at the start of the pandemic and paid it all back during the freeze, but is eligible for up to $10,000 in forgiveness, they would apply for a $5,000 refund, then apply to have their debt forgiven.

-Note: This story was first published on September 19, 2022.
-It was updated on September 21, 2022, to correct when certain borrowers can get a refund.
-Borrowers who made payments during the pandemic and got their balances below $10,000 (or $20,000 if they received Pell grants) will get an automatic refund of the amount they paid during the pandemic, but not until after they apply to have their remaining debt forgiven.